thrushlang/.github/profile/README.md

 ### The breach

-There's a breach right now, and that's the fact that there's no memory-safe language focused on systems development that also offers beginner-friendly capabilities and a language environment.
-Thrush attempts to bridge this breach.
+There's currently a breach: there's no memory-safe language focused on systems development that also offers easy-to-use features and a language environment.
+For example:

+- ``Rust`` Complexity is inherited by the borrow checker itself, and in addition to having an advanced **[LLVM](https://llvm.org/)** lifetimes system, by default it is not beginner-friendly.
+- ``Swift`` It is beginner-friendly, but at the same time it cannot be used as a systems language due to its very closed systems compared to FFI and C. It is not advanced-friendly.

 ### The Thrush solution

-The programming language focuses on providing a beginner-friendly yet advanced experience while also allowing for complete adaptability in certain circumstances, allowing for highly adaptable code.
+The programming language focuses on providing an advanced yet beginner-friendly experience while allowing for complete adaptability in certain circumstances, allowing for highly adaptable code based on the programmer's experience.

 ## Key Points